acidanthera/BrcmPatchRAM/README.md

 It is possible to use the Continuity Activation Patch in combination with BrcmPatchRAM through Clover or through dokterdok's script: https://github.com/dokterdok/Continuity-Activation-Tool

-For Clover use the following kext patch:
+Clover users can make use of the following kext patch:

     <dict>
         <key>Comment</key>